erkan000/oca/src/main/resources/OCA.md

 - Yakalanabilir ama gerek yoktur.

 ## Runtime Exceptions
-IndexOutOfBoundsEx		invalid List position ArrayIndexOutofBoundsEx		invalid array position IllegalArgumentEx		invalid arguments
+ArithmeticException		Thrown when code attempts to divide by zero IndexOutOfBoundsEx		invalid List position ArrayIndexOutofBoundsEx		invalid array position IllegalArgumentEx		invalid arguments
-IllegalStateEx			for send signals for status
+IllegalStateEx			for send signals for status NumberFormatException 		Subclass of IllegalArgumentException thrown when an attempt is made to convert a string to a numeric type but the string doesn't have an appropriate format

 ## NullPointerException
 - Accessing members of a reference variable that is explicitly assigned a null value.